UNINETTSigma2/documentation/README.md

 * Abel and Stallo are throughput systems.
 These systems can be used for sequential (single-threaded) as well as parallel applications.

-* Hexagon, Vilje and Fram are systems for large scale parallel (distributed-memory) applications.
+* Fram is a system for large scale parallel (distributed-memory) applications.
 Applications that use less than 128 cores (or 32 nodes) are discouraged.
 Requests for access to execute applications that use fewer cores are often rejected or moved to other systems.

-* Abel, Stallo and Fram runs CentOS Linux distributions as operating system, while Hexagon and Vilje runs SUSE Linux Enterprise.
+* Abel, Stallo and Fram runs CentOS Linux distributions.
 In case you need to install a specific software package, please make sure that you know for which environments the software is supported, before choosing a system.

 ## Developing HPC Applications